achortex/Printful_API_Fetcher/README.md

 # Printful API Fetcher for Products, Variants, Templates and Mockups

-A powerful tool to fetch print templates and product mockups from the Printful API for your Printful store products.
+A tool to fetch print templates and product mockups from the Printful API for your Printful store products.

 ## Features